Popular Now

 If you suspect storm damage, file a claim before starting work.
 Your contractor can often meet with the insurance adjuster to ensure the damage assessment is thorough.
 Be cautious of any company that offers to “waive your deductible” — this is illegal in Virginia and a sign of a disreputable contractor.

-How to Get Accurate Estimates
+How to Get Accurate Roof Replacement Estimates

-- A line-item breakdown of materials and labor
+• A line-item breakdown of materials and labor

-- The specific shingle brand, product line, and warranty level
+• The specific shingle brand, product line, and warranty level

-- What is included (tear-off, underlayment, flashing, ridge vent, cleanup)
+• What is included (tear-off, underlayment, flashing, ridge vent, cleanup)

-- A realistic timeline for the project
+• A realistic timeline for the project

-- Proof of Virginia contractor license and liability insurance
+• Proof of Virginia contractor license and liability insurance

 Compare estimates carefully.
 The cheapest bid is not always the best value — and the most expensive is not always the highest quality.
 Look for the contractor who provides the most detailed, transparent estimate.
 Our guide to choosing a home exterior contractor walks you through the evaluation process step by step.

-In Northern Virginia, the ideal window for roof replacement is late spring through early fall — roughly April through October.
+The ideal window for roof replacement is late spring through early fall — roughly April through October.
 Shingles need warm temperatures to seal properly, and longer daylight hours allow crews to work efficiently.
 That said, experienced contractors can install roofs year-round when necessary.

 A roof replacement in Northern Virginia is a significant investment — typically $10,000 to $22,000 for a standard home with asphalt shingles.
 The exact cost depends on your roof’s size, pitch, condition, and the materials you choose.
 Getting multiple detailed estimates from licensed local contractors is the best way to ensure you get quality work at a fair price.
 And if you are noticing warning signs that your roof needs replacing, acting sooner rather than later can prevent more expensive damage to your home’s interior.